 The Department of Veterans Affairs (VA) is the largest single provider of medical care to people with HIV in the United States.
-The VA's efforts in this area are led by the HIV, Hepatitis, and Human Pathogens Programs, under the direction of the Clinical Public Health Group whose mission is to provide the highest quality, comprehensive care to Veterans and to have that care recognized as the standard by which all health care in the United States is measured.
+The VA's efforts in this area are led by the HIV, Hepatitis, and Public Health Pathogens Programs, under the direction of Patient Care Services whose mission is to provide the highest quality, comprehensive care to Veterans and to have that care recognized as the standard by which all health care in the United States is measured.
 This includes patient care activities, clinician and patient education, prevention activities, and research directed at continuous improvement of medical and preventive services and delivery of care to veterans.

 The HIV/AIDS efforts, carried out by VA medical facilities across the country, take a comprehensive approach that includes:

 - Giving providers access to the best available information about HIV

 - Support for research to improve clinical care

 - Ongoing quality improvement

 The HIV, Hepatitis, and Public Health Pathogens Programs report on advances in caring for Veterans living with HIV or viral hepatitis.